-The public service broadcaster CYBC continues to play an important role in the market with four channels:RIK1, RIK2, RIK HD and RIK Sat).
+The Cypriot public service broadcaster CYBC continues to play an important role in the market with four channels:RIK1, RIK2, RIK HD and RIKSat.
 These had a combined daily audience share of 17.4% in 2012, a slight increase from the year before.
-The national private channels, the most important of which are Sigma (28,8%), ANT1 (17.4%) and Mega (16,6%), followed by Plus TV (3,8%).
+The national private channels are very strong with the most important being Sigma (18,4%), ANT1 (16.2%) and Mega (14.4%), followed by Plus TV (3,9%).
 (Audience data source : Eurodata TV Worldwide / AGB Nielsen Media Research Cyprus ).

 Several channels are the Cyprus versions of major Greek commercial channels including ANT1, Mega, and the new sister channel of a Greek commercial station which was launched in 2011 (Mad Cyprus).
 Cyprus is also home to a number of Russian language channels that target Russia and the Baltic states.

 Analogue terrestrial signals were switched off on 1 July 2011, after a short transitional period.
 The network was launched in spring 2010 with the multiplex operated by the public broadcaster and composed of public channels.
 At the beginning of 2011, the private consortium Velister Ltd (consisting of six private broadcasters and the distributors Primetel and Cablenet) launched a second multiplex, dedicated to private channels.
-In June 2012, Velister was broadcasting nine free channels (with the addition of NRG-MTV) and a pay-DTT package composed of six channels and produced by LTV (Lumiere TV).
+In 2013, Velister was broadcasting nine free channels and a pay-DTT package composed of six channels and produced by LTV (Lumiere TV).
 The transition to DTT had a strong impact on the local television landscape in Cyprus.
 In the absence of a local DTT network, several local stations have begun to broadcast nationally (Extra TV Limasol and Capital TV) in some cases with a revised programme schedule, while others have had to cease broadcasting either temporarily or permanently.